HomeKit Automation Guide - Taking Automations Beyond the Home App

 How To Create Trigger Actions

-Being the most basic rule type, these are easily created in the Home app.
+Being the most basic automation type, these are easily created in the Home app.
 The first step in creating any automation is to select a trigger.
 The Home app allows almost full use of the trigger types support by HomeKit, with some limitations.
 Here’s how to create these various trigger actions:

 Tap the + in the top right corner.